HL7/home-lab-report/input/pagecontent/implementation_guide.md

 ### Implementation Guide Overview

 This At-Home In-Vitro Test Implementation Guide creates a common framework (e.g. FHIR resources, FHIR value sets, etc.) that will be leveraged by multiple condition-specific At-Home In-Vitro Test use cases.
-The framework artifacts included in this guide are intended to be use case independent
+The framework artifacts included in this guide are intended to be use case independent.

-This implementation guide has considered and included examples for the COVID-19 At-Home use case.

-Generic FHIR profiles with V2 mappings and implementation guidance for sharing ANY sampling (specimen) test that can now, or in the future, be performed at home

 ### Framework Profiles

-Rather than creating multiple condition-specific profiles for each type of At-Home In-Vitro Test type that only differ by value set binding, this IG contains a set of [framework profiles](artifacts.html#profiles-at-home-in-vitro-test-report-framework) which conform to US Core Profiles (where available) with At-Home In-Vitro specific constraints and/or extensions.
+Rather than creating multiple condition-specific profiles that only differ by value set binding for each type of At-Home In-Vitro Test type, this IG contains a set of [framework profiles](artifacts.html#profiles-at-home-in-vitro-test-report-framework) which conform to US Core Profiles (where available) with At-Home In-Vitro specific constraints and/or extensions.
 Some of the framework profiles are intended to be used as-is and some are intended to be used as a base with further constraints, mainly bindings to condition-specific value sets.
 Each profile contains information about which type they are and which elements are expected to be further constrained for a specific use case.

 There is also a set of [example profiles that represent the COVID-19 use case](artifacts.html#profiles-covid-19-at-home-in-vitro-test-report) which can act as guidance for implementation of different use cases.
 These example profiles have been instantiated in the [example instacnces](artifacts.html#examples-covid-19-at-home-in-vitro-test-report) included in the guide.